Kamran1819G/Perplexica/docs/DOCKER.md

-# 🐳 Docker Setup Guide for Perplexica
+# 🐳 Docker Setup Guide for Perplexify

-This guide covers how to use Docker for both development and production environments with Perplexica, including live updates during development.
+This guide covers how to use Docker for both development and production environments with Perplexify, including live updates during development.

 ## 📋 Prerequisites